guitarman/guitarman.github.io/index.md

   <div class="container lead">

     {% assign book = site.data.hobby_books.last %}
-    When I am not devoting my time to IT, I love reading fantasy books (I&nbsp;am huge Tolkien fan), right now I am reading
+    You can find more on my goodreads <a href="https://www.goodreads.com/jantoth" target="_blank">page</a>.
+When I am not devoting my time to IT, I love reading fantasy books (I&nbsp;am huge Tolkien fan), recently I was thrilled by
     <a href="{{ book.link }}" target="_blank">{{ book.name }}</a> saga.
-    I have also passion for photography, music, playing guitar, hiking and nature.
+    I have also passion for running, photography, music, playing guitar and hiking.

   </div>